andyet/fluentconf-native-web-apps/README.md

 Copy of the app we're buildling: [http://hubtags.com](http://hubtags.com) github repo for that app: https://github.com/henrikjoreteg/hubtags.com

+## Catching up as we go

+Going to be pushing code here as we go: http://github.com/henrikjoreteg/labelr

+If you want to check your code or catch up, you can always grab latest from there.

 ## What you'll need before we start

 1. Node.js and npm installed (Download and run the installer from http://nodejs.org/)